Gatley: Administrative history

-The townships of Stockport Etchells, Cheadle Moseley and Cheadle Bulkeley were merged into the Cheadle and Gatley Urban District in 1894.
-From 1894 until 1974, Gatley was a part of the urban district of Cheadle and Gatley, within the historic county boundaries of Cheshire.
+The Etchells area was then administratively split between two townships: Stockport Etchells in the parish of Stockport and Northen Etchells in the parish of Northenden, with Gatley Brook serving as the boundary.
+The township of Stockport Etchells covered Gatley and much of the area now in Heald Green.
+From the late 16th century, the local court leets and manorial courts were held at a building that later became known as the Old Court House in Gatley, although it was probably primarily an inn at the time.

+In 1886 a local government district called Cheadle and Gatley was created, administered by an elected local board.
+The district covered the Stockport Etchells township (in which Gatley was the main settlement) plus the parts of the township of Cheadle that were outside the municipal borough boundaries of Stockport.
+Local government districts were reconstituted as urban districts under the Local Government Act 1894.

 In 1933–34, both Manchester and Stockport wanted to annex the Cheadle and Gatley Urban District.
 An opinion poll of nearly 10,000 residents recorded near-unanimous support for continuing independence.

-In 1936 the boundaries of the Cheadle and Gatley Urban District saw minor changes due to the abolition of Handforth Urban District (1974–2009 Macclesfield District / Cheshire County councils.
-2009 + East Cheshire Council / UA).

-In 1974 the urban districts in Stockport were abolished and Cheadle and Gatley Urban District became part of the Metropolitan Borough of Stockport in Greater Manchester, though some roads in the western side of Gatley (containing around 500 homes) were a part of the City of Manchester until the early 1990s when residents launched a successful application to the Boundaries Commission to enable Gatley in its entirety to become a part of Stockport.
-Gatley is part of the Cheadle and Gatley borough ward and the Cheadle parliamentary constituency.
+In 1936 the boundaries of the Cheadle and Gatley Urban District saw minor changes, taking in a small area from the abolished Handforth Urban District, the majority of which went to Wilmslow.
+Cheadle and Gatley Urban District was abolished in 1974 under the Local Government Act 1972.
+The area became part of the Metropolitan Borough of Stockport in Greater Manchester.
+Some roads in the western side of Gatley (containing around 500 homes) were a part of the City of Manchester until the early 1990s when residents launched a successful application to the Boundaries Commission to enable Gatley in its entirety to become a part of Stockport.